srikarym/FiLM-for-Meta-Learning/README.md

 Further details of Meta Learning and Reinforcement Learning Models are there in their respective folders.

-Thank you for Ethan Perez and Rob Fergus for the support and idea to use FiLM in these contexts.
+Thank you for Ethan Perez and Rob Fergus for the support and idea to use FiLM in this context.